gaqzi/sanitarium.se/_drafts/when-your-intranet-is-like-the-internet.md

 In our case what ended up happening was that all requsts appeared to be coming from our load balancer, which can hardly be called an end user.
-Our app setup is very straightforward.
+Our app setup is straightforward.
 Some app servers, a load balancer, and in front of all of this there’s a reverse proxy that handles SSL termination and routing for the different apps this datacenter provides.